-From 2003 to 2011, I served as Vice President of Operations for an operations group that spread across the U.S., Malta, Libya, and the UK.
+From 2003 to 2011, I served as Vice President of Operations for an business group with operations in the U.S., Malta, Libya, and the UK.

-Field operations were carried out by 400 employees located at six Sahara Desert basecamps where we provide: well servicing, equipment rentals, basecamp rental & construction, fluid services, oilfield trucking, water management, and engineering services.
+Field operations were carried out by 400+ employees located at six Sahara Desert basecamps.
+The company provided well servicing, equipment rentals, basecamp rental & construction, fluid services, oilfield trucking, water management, and engineering services.

-Operating in the Libyan oil sector requires maintaining relationships with local government officials, tribal leaders, and leadership at the Libyan National Oil Company and their affiliate companies: Waha Oil, Harouge Oil, Zueatina Oil, and AGOCO.
+Operating in the Libyan oil sector requires maintaining relationships with local government officials, tribal leaders, and leadership at the Libyan National Oil Company and their affiliated companies.

-My customers are located in 22 countries and I made 108 international trips to forge steady, reliable, and profitable customer relationships.
+My customers were located in 22 countries and while living in Tripoli, I made 108 international trips to forge steady, reliable, and profitable customer relationships.

-The Libyan market is very difficult to operate in and most American companies who entered the Libyan market between 2003 and 2011 failed.
-Fortunately, we have operated there for may years and know the country, its people, and its oilfields very well.
+The Libyan market is challenging and most American companies who entered the market between 2003 and 2011 failed.
+Fortunately, I had the benefit of working inside a successful organization that operated there for many years.
+This experience helped me understand the local oilfield, its people, and how to manage successfully in the Libyan market.